dixie-chick/MechaCar_Statistical_Analysis/README.md

 ![Lots_ttest](https://user-images.githubusercontent.com/79612565/123565965-61fb4480-d773-11eb-946f-8feb2fd33106.png)

 ### Key Takeaway:
+For Lot1 and Lot2, p-values are greater than an assumed .05, therefore the p-value is above the significance level.Therefore, we do not have sufficient evidence to reject the null hypothesis, and we would state that the two means are statistically similar.

+Lot3 is below assumed p-value of .05, therefore we reject null hypothesis.
+This could protray an outlier in the data.

 ## Study Design:  MechaCar vs the Competition
 - Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
 For each statistical analysis, you’ll write a summary interpretation of the findings.